cechandler/dissertation-paper/dissertation/diss-outline.md

 [^BoulezSmallRelationships]: Pierre Boulez interview with Andrew Ford (*Composer to Composer*, pg.
 23)

 		> Take *Notations*, for example: In these short pieces the design is very clear.
 But if you go inside, you know, you find so many small relationships, the kitting of each element is so tight that it takes quite a lot of time to see what is really there.
 For me it is a game of appearance and reality.

+[^SchneeQuestionAnswering]: *Schnee* program note on Vorsatz and Nachsatz, or answering and questioning

+        > In Schnee, a few simple and fundamental musical questions are explored.
+What is a Vorsatz?
+And what is a Nachsatz?
+Can a phrase be answering?
+Or questioning?

+        > The guideline or rule for the canons is very simple: We start out with an answering Vorsatz, followed by a questioning Nachsatz.
+Throughout the time of the piece, these two are intertwined more and more, as more and more dicht geführt canons, until, at the end, they are interchanged.
+Now the question and then the answer.
+The two canons are identical like a painting in two versions, but with different colors.
+And where the first one does not include the space, the second one does, as well as containing more canonical traces.